 Both internal and external reference voltages can be used.
 An integrated temperature sensor is available for use with the ADC.
-The output from the DAC, $AV{CC}/10$ and the bandgap voltage can also be measured by the ADC.
+The $AV{CC}/10$ and the bandgap voltage can also be measured by the ADC.

 The ADC has a compare function for accurate monitoring of user defined thresholds with minimum software intervention required.